 Gerd or Acid Reflux – If you have gastro intestinal reflux disease and you had an episode of gerd prior to taking a breath test through a preliminary alcohol screening device than your blood alcohol concentration may have been falsely high.

 Hiring An Attorney

 Law enforcement officers are required to follow very strict rules at a sobriety checkpoint.
 If you are arrested at a DUI checkpoint, it may be possible for an attorney to get the charges dismissed if the law enforcement officers did not follow these rules.
-Sobriety checkpoints are legal in nature but the specific checkpoint that you were arrested at may have some flaws that will be enough of a defense to get your charges dropped.
+Sobriety checkpoints are legal in nature but the specific checkpoint that you were arrested at may have some flaws that will be enough of a defense to get your charges dropped or reduced.

 If you need to speak to an attorney about your DUI case, please call our office at: (818) 351-9555.

 - Vehicle Code 2814.2(a) A driver of a motor vehicle shall stop and submit to a sobriety checkpoint inspection conducted by a law enforcement agency when signs and displays are posted requiring that stop.” [↩]

 - Ingersoll v.
 Palmer, 43 Cal.3d 1321 [↩]

 - U.S. v.
 Martinez-Fuerte, 428 U.S. 543 (1976 [↩]